The HyperTexts

 the same as committing adultery, according to the Bible.
 But as Mark Twain pointed out, any red-blooded man will

-give up any possible chance at an eternity in heaven to be with the earthly Eve
+give up any possible chance at an eternity in heaven to be with the Eve

-of his choice for a few precious seconds.
+of his choice here on earth.
 Blake, Twain, Wilde and the Archpoet were

 honest men who freely admitted they had no desire or ability to "overcome" their